MatrixAI/TypeScript-Demo-Electron/README.md

 It includes a list of [makers](https://www.electronforge.io/config/makers).

 It also has `packageConfig`, which defines `electronZipDir`, which is the location for the cached electron binaries for different platforms.
 This gets used during the `nix-build` phase, as `nix` building is done in an offline environment, and requires caching ensure the required binaries used by `electron-forge` are present.

+Note that the `electron` and `@electron-forge/cli` must be the same version between Nix specified dependencies and NPM specified dependencies.
+If they are not the same version, undefined behaviour may occur.